GPS-Demos/suny-ther-assist/README.md

   - Use Customer-Managed Encryption Keys (CMEK)
   - Implement proper access controls

-## Development

-### Local Development

-For local development without Google Cloud:

-1. Use mock services in `frontend/services/mockServices.ts`
-2. Test with pre-recorded audio files
-3. Use sample transcripts for UI development

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests
-5. Submit a pull request

 ## License

 This project is licensed under the MIT License - see LICENSE file for details.

-## Acknowledgments

-- SUNY for supporting this research
-- Google Cloud for AI/ML infrastructure
-- Evidence-based treatment manual authors